Health Science and Nutrition and Dietetics, BS/MS

 Campus: Westchester

-The BS in Health Science/MS in Nutrition and Dietetics combined degree program is designed for students seeking a streamlined pathway to becoming Registered Dietitian-Nutritionists (RDNs).
+The Health Science, BS/Nutrition and Dietetics, MS combined degree program is designed for students seeking a streamlined pathway to becoming registered dietitian-nutritionists (RDNs).
 This accelerated program allows students to complete both degrees and fulfill the 1,000 hours of required supervised practice within five years, reducing both time to graduation and overall tuition costs.

 • Maintain a cumulative GPA above 3.0